 John Linnell died in December of 1943, and Mary Linnell continued to live at 300 Commonwealth until her death in 1949.

-On October 10, 1949, 300 Commonwealth was purchased from Mary Linnell’s estate by Dr. George J. Colantino, a physician, and his wife, Edith E. (Fitzgerald) Colantino.
+On October 10, 1949, 300 Commonwealth was purchased from Mary Linnell’s estate by Dr. George Joseph Colantino, a physician, and his wife, Edith E. (Fitzgerald) Knight Colantino.
 In November of 1949, he filed for (and subsequently received) permission to convert the property from a single-family dwelling into a three-family dwelling.

 The Colantinos lived in one of the apartments at 300 Commonwealth and he also maintained his medical offices there.
 They previously had lived in Medford.
 They continued to live at 300 Commonwealth until about 1953, but had moved to 404 Beacon by 1954.

-By 1954, 300 Commonwealth was the home and medical office of Dr. Juanita P. Johns, a physician.
-She probably lived in the apartment previously occupied by the Colantinos.
-In 1953, she had lived and maintained her offices at 313 Commonwealth.
+By 1954, 300 Commonwealth was the home and medical office of Dr. Juanita P. Johns, a physician and ophthalmologist, and her sister, Henrietta Beatrice Johns.
+They probably lived in the apartment previously occupied by the Colantinos.
+They previously had lived at 313 Commonwealth, where Juanita Johns also had maintained her office.

 On March 2, 1956, 300 Commonwealth was purchased from the Colantinos by Bessie E. (Moro/Murachowski) Sisson, the widow of Harold Howard Sisson (Sisonsky).
-She previously had lived at 352 Commonwealth.
-On April 23, 1956, she transferred the property to Alice M. Keating, a secretary with the law firm of Jean (Jacob) Sisson (Sisonsky), Harold Sisson’s brother.
+She was an insurance broker in the firm founded by her husband.
+Their son, Wallace E. Sisson, lived with her.
+They previously had lived at 352 Commonwealth.
+On April 23, 1956, she transferred the property to Alice M. Keating, a secretary with the law firm of Jean (Jacob) Sisson (Sisonsky), Harold Sisson’s uncle.
 Alice Keating presumably held the property on Bessie Sisson’s behalf.

-Bessie Sisson continued to live at 300 Commonwealth in 1959, but moved thereafter.
+Bessie Sisson continued to live at 300 Commonwealth in 1959, but moved thereafter to the Hotel Kenmore at 496 Commonwealth.

 On August 31, 1959, 300 Commonwealth was purchased from Alice Keating by Benjamin Harrison Brightman and his wife, Doris (Cooperman) Lubarsky Brightman.
 He was a sales manager.
 They previously had lived in an apartment at 208 Commonwealth.
-They continued to live at 300 Commonwealth until about 1973.
+They continued to live in one of the apartments at 300 Commonwealth until about 1973.

-On April 27, 1973, 300 Commonwealth was purchased from the Brightmans by Edward Jackson Hall and his wife Virginia (Coleman) Hall.
+On April 27, 1973, 300 Commonwealth was purchased from the Brightmans by Edward Jackson Hall, a real estate developer, and his wife Virginia Flood (Coleman) Hall, an attorney.
 They previously had lived in an apartment at 33 Commercial Wharf.
 On August 14, 1986, Edward Hall transferred his interest in the property to his wife.